 The bindings are available for reference in the

 Rare Books & Music Reading Room.
 All users of the Library's reading

-rooms must have a reader's
+rooms must have a reader's pass.

 We are most grateful to Mr Federico Macchi, Dr Jan Storm van